ssh555/Net-Packet/ReadMeEnglish.md

+# NetPacket
+- Packet Protocol Library: Used for reading, writing, and processing byte stream data in networks, with support for custom packet types.
+- Code Generation: Automatically generates corresponding struct code for configured packets.
+- Supports C++ and UE C++ & Blueprints.

 # Building the Project
 Execute `GenerateProjects_VS2019.bat` to build the project.
 You can modify the parameters inside the `.bat` file to build the project for a specific IDE.